Team

 Paria Jahansa

-PI: Adele Diederich
+Principal Investigator: Adele Diederich

 Education:

-(2018 - 2021) MSc Mathematical Statistics, Faculty of Mathematical Sciences at Tarbiat Modares University in Tehran, Iran
+(2018 – 2021) MSc in Mathematical Statistics, Faculty of Mathematical Sciences at Tarbiat Modares University in Tehran, Iran

 Research Background:

-Bayesian mixture models for clustering Big Data
+Bayesian mixture models for clustering and data mining

-data mining, including time series, regression, data mining, and multivariate analysis
+of Big Data, including time series, regression, data mining, and multivariate analysis

 Melanie Klapprott